ProtoStar Social Issues Series

 Educational Resources/Opportunities

-• Post-performance talk-backs with actors and local community organizations
+• Post-performance talk-backs with actors and local community organizations (see the schedule below)

 • Dramaturgical materials in the show’s program